-Boeing makes safety change, Indonesian airline cancels order
+Indonesian airline cancels Boeing order, citing passenger fear

 Boeing now plans to make compulsory a light to alert pilots when sensor readings of the angle of attack do not match - meaning at least one must be wrong -, according to two officials briefed on the matter.

-A faulty angle-of-attack reading led the doomed Lion Air jet’s computer to believe it had stalled, prompting the plane’s anti-stall system, called MCAS, repeatedly to push the plane’s nose down.
+Investigators suspect a faulty angle-of-attack reading led the doomed Lion Air jet’s computer to believe it had stalled, prompting the plane’s anti-stall system, called MCAS, repeatedly to push the plane’s nose down.

 The Lion Air plane did not have the warning light installed because it was not compulsory.
 Ethiopian Airlines did not immediately comment on whether its crashed plane had the alert.